Granger Causality in Extremes: Application to real-data scenarios

+Additionally, we present results when using a lag of 30 min in Supplement~\ref{appendix_crypto}, for comparison.
+Although having many similar patterns, like bitcoin being the main driver, more causal relationships seem to be detected.
+Given the high-speed nature of the cryptocurrency market, unobserved confounders are more likely to influence the results, and indirect causal effects are more likely to be detected, for such a comparatively large lag.

 As a practical takeaway from these findings, if an extreme drop or increase is observed in one of the causal variables, we can anticipate a corresponding extreme event in the affected variables.
-For instance, if there's a notable drop or increase in Bitcoin returns, it may be advisable to promptly consider selling or buying Iota, respectively.
-It's crucial to note that our analysis is based on a single day, spanning only 24 hours.
-Within this short time-frame, many causal relationships may not fully manifest, and some observed relationships could be spurious, potentially influenced by unobserved events in the market during that day.
-Therefore, for more robust and reliable results, a more extensive and rigorous analysis of the market, coupled with background knowledge, would be necessary.
+For instance, if there is a notable drop or increase in Bitcoin returns, it may be advisable to promptly consider selling or buying BCH, respectively.
+It is crucial to note that our analysis is based on a fixed period of 10 days, and thus only represents the behaviour of this marker during that period.
+Within this time frame, some causal relationships may not fully manifest, and some observed relationships could be spurious, potentially influenced by unobserved events influencing the market during those days.
+Therefore, for more robust and representative results, a more extensive analysis of the market, coupled with background knowledge, would be necessary.